joeykrug/essays/ontopreds.md

 }
 ```

-A cursory inspection should convince you that it is possible to generate this query automatically from Alice's *formal* version of her Siemens/Neo Technology prediction.
+A cursory inspection should convince you that it is possible to generate this query automatically from Alice's *formal* version of her Siemens/Neo Technology prediction (it's just a matter of mechanically mapping certain bits of the prediction into certain bits of the query).

 So, *if* Alice goes through the trouble of formally representing her prediction using an appropriate ontology *and* someone (else) goes through the trouble of analyzing newsfeeds and storing the resulting formally represented facts into a triplestore, *then* querying the triplestore will *immediately* resolve the query.